ElSnoMan/scripting-to-framework/tau-docs/Chapter9/ch9_outline.md

 # Element and Elements
 Extending IWebElement

 In this chapter, we're going to focus on the IWebElement interface.
-Just like how we wrapped IWebDriver into our own Driver class, we want to do something very similar with IWebElement.
+With IWebDriver, we wrapped it into our own Driver class.

+We want to do something very similar with IWebElement, but instead of wrapping IWebElement, we'll be extending it.
 Like Driver, logging was a good reason for this, but we can then create any functionality and tie it to the Element object we use throughout our Page Objects and tests.

 In the last chapter, we added some logging to our DeckBuilderPage class, but all we were saying was "Click this element" right before we actually clicked that element.
 It would be much cleaner to just have .Click() log the step for us automatically!
 We do not get that functionality out of the box, but we can add it once we extend IWebElement.
 Let's get started.